sametgurtuna/KUT/README.md

 dotnet run
 ```

-The backend runs at `http://localhost:5144` by default (port may vary — check the console output).
+The backend runs at `http://localhost:5144` by default (port may vary, check the console output).
 Swagger UI: `http://localhost:5144/swagger`.

 **3. Run the frontend**